puppetlabs/puppetdb/CONTRIBUTING.md

 development community know about your requested change to give them a chance to review, test, and comment on the change(s).

-If you submitted your change via manually sending a pull request or mailing the patches, then we keep track of these using [patchwork](https://patchwork.puppetlabs.com).
-When code is merged into the project it is automatically removed from patchwork, and the Redmine ticket is manually updated with the commit SHA1.
-In addition, the ticket status must be updated by the person who merges the topic branch to a status of "Merged - Pending Release"

 We do our best to comment on or merge submitted changes within a week.
 However, if there hasn't been any commentary on the pull request or mailed patches, and it hasn't been merged in after a week, then feel